Article curated by Ginny Smith

 Scientists try to catalogue the world's species, but with huge areas still unexplored this is a difficult task.
 As more and more species become endangered and risk going extinct, it is a race against time to document the world's biodiversity, before it is too late.

 Even in well explored areas, new species regularly crop up, like the new crayfish discovered recently in Tennessee.
 Scientist can guess at how many undiscovered species there are out there, using mathematical models, but it isn't clear whether we will ever have a complete picture of the animals and plants that exist here on earth.

-Delve deeper into How many species are there?.
+Learn more about How many species are there?.

 While finding new species is interesting for it's own sake, there are other reasons scientists are keen to explore them.
 Many of our medicines and everyday materials have been developed from natural sources.